datahub-project/datahub/docs/deploy/azure.md

 ## Use PostgresSQL for the storage layer
-Configure a PostgreSQL database in the same virtual network as the kubernetes cluster or implement virtual network peering to connect both networks.
+Configure a PostgreSQL database in the same virtual network as the Kubernetes cluster or implement virtual network peering to connect both networks.
 Once the database is provisioned, you should be able to see the following page under the Connect tab on the left side.

 Note: PostgreSQL Database MUST be deployed in same location as AKS/resource group (eastus, centralus, etc.)